Involuta/Blazarang/README.md

 This is true; even with Cotu’s walk speed halved, Clarity’s dash speed increased 33%, and her long-dist wait (the time btwn her landing and choosing Spiral) reduced to 0-0.1, Cotu gets to Clarity long before spiral fires the shards
 The point of this task “When would Clarity ever use the projectile attacks…” is to see what a big mvmt → projectile attack would look/feel like.
 Now that you have jump shot to spiral, you don’t need to implement square nor spiral yet.
 Prioritize more core features like head stun and blizzard
 Implement Square anim + mvmt (later)
+After implementing head stun and blizzard, I confirmed the Possible Issue described above: Cotu gets to Clarity long before Spiral (or any projectile attack for that matter) has a chance to deal damage at a range
+Solution 1: make Clarity dash much farther.
+This may seem unfun bc the player has to spend a long time running back to her, which is the biggest reason why players hated the Elden Beast boss fight in Elden Ring (before Torrent was permitted in the boss room).
+However, the Elden Beast running away was only tedious because it didn’t cause any real threat, it only dragged out the fight (yes it created the threat of that one projectile combo, but once the player memorizes it, the threat disappears).
+By closing in the blizzard, Clarity running actually creates an attack that forces the player to respond immediately.
+With the way the jump shot is animated, Clarity dashing much farther would look unnatural, so keep the jump shot dash vel roughly the same.
+This does mean that after a jump shot, she can’t get far away enough to do a projectile attack, but that’s ok bc now there’s variety: when she dashes away, either she does a jump shot and ends up at melee distance, or she does a different move and ends up at ranged distance.
-Also consider taking the retreat from RegenShards and using that as a way for her to transition from a walk state to a projectile attack
+Next task: make a move where she ends up at ranged distance Also consider taking the retreat from RegenShards and using that as a way for her to transition from a walk state to a projectile attack
 The problem with this is that the retreat is a short burst instead of a long swoosh wave-like mvmt, and there’s no cool attack during the retreat, unlike js and square
 Make Clarity staggered when she gets hit in the head while vulnerable